 How to be a Better YouTuber: Popular creators shared their best practices to optimize your youtube channel. its all in the details and working smarter not harder.

 Overall, I’m really happy that I went Playlist Live: The Ultimate Creator Event.
 I gained a lot of insight from a video content creator perspective.
 Also, I am so grateful for the amazing people I met over the weekend that made it worth while.
 You can definitely expect to see some collaborations in the near future.
 Even though I had an amazing time I don’t know that I would go again.
 I got the impression that the conference was more geared towards a younger crowd.
 Most of the people that attended weren’t content creators.
 But, fans there to meet their favorite creators at various meet ups.

-I vlogged the entire weekend.
+I vlogged the entire weekend for my YouTube Channel.
 Be sure to check out the video linked below to experience Playlist Live: The Ultimate Creator Event for yourself.